What’s the difference in Level 1 and Level 2 charging?

 It’s important to know that the average house has around 120 or 125 amps of power coming into it, and each amperage requirement for a car charger is 50 amps.
 Many times, special arrangements need to be made in order to get enough power coming into your house to add the charging stations into your home’s power needs.

-It’s as simple as calling our office or filling out an estimate request.
+It’s as simple as calling our office or filling out an online estimate request.
 We’ll schedule your site visit and estimate preparation and get things moving forward quickly!